Honeystone/laravel-seo/README.md

 ### Custom generators

-To create a custom generator, simply implement the `Honeystone\Seo\Contracts\MetadataGenerator` contract and the add it to your config file in the generators section.
-You can also specify any configuration for your generator here too.
+To create a custom generator, simply implement the `Honeystone\Seo\Contracts\MetadataGenerator` contract and add it to your config file in the generators section.
+You can specify any configuration for your generator here too.

 ### Configuration